hgspig/.github/profile/webFrameworks/react/components/components.md

 📖 **Recommended reading**: [React.dev - Your First Component](https://react.dev/learn/your-first-component)

 React components allow you to modularize the functionality of your application.
 This allows the underlying code to directly represent the components that a user interacts with.
-It also enables code reuse as common application component often show up repeatedly.
+It also enables code reuse as common application components often show up repeatedly.

 ## The render function